carolinapowers/pluralsight-typescript-code-lab/README2.md

-# **Step 2: Experience Import Chaos - Feel the Pain**
+# Step 2: Experience Import Chaos - Feel the Pain

-## **Getting Started**
+## Getting Started

-Before exploring the code, let's get your app running:
+Before exploring the code, you'll get your app running:

-1. **Open the terminal** and run:
+1. Open **Terminal** and run:
    ```bash
    npm run dev
    ```
-2. Vite will start the development server at `http://localhost:5173`
+2. Vite starts the development server at `http://localhost:5173`
-3. **Click the URL** in the terminal output to open your app
+3. Click the URL in **Terminal** to open your app
-4. Keep this browser tab open - changes will auto-refresh thanks to hot module reload
+4. Keep this browser tab open - changes auto-refresh thanks to hot module reload

 You should see the Design System Showcase with buttons, inputs, cards, and other components.

-## **The Current State**
+## The Current State

 Open `src/App.tsx` in the editor.
-Notice the 8 import statements needed for just 5 components and 3 utilities:
+You'll see 8 import statements needed for just 5 components and 3 utilities:

 ```typescript
 import React, { useState } from 'react';